-Applicants must develop a Partnership Agreement that is signed by the Lead Applicant and all Co-Applicants that describes the governance, organization, and financial relationships of the Collaborative Stakeholder Structure.
+The Partnership Agreement, signed by the Lead Applicant and all Co-Applicants, describes the governance, organization, and financial relationships of the Collaborative Stakeholder Structure.
 Once the grant has been executed, Lead Applicants will be referred to as the "Grantee," and Co-Applicants as "Partners."
 For more information about the SGC relationship with Grantee and Partners, see Section 10.1.